bamlab/react-native-image-header-scroll-view/README.md

 1. Fork the project & clone locally.
 Follow the initial setup here.
 2. Create a branch, naming it either a feature or bug: git checkout -b feature/that-new-feature or bug/fixing-that-bug
 3. Code and commit your changes.
 Write a good commit message.
 Best would be to use git [commitizen](https://github.com/commitizen/cz-cli)
+4. Test your changes in the [example repository](https://github.com/bamlab/react-native-image-header-scroll-view-example)
-4. Push to the branch: git push origin feature/that-new-feature
+5. Push to the branch: git push origin feature/that-new-feature
-5. Create a pull request for your branch 🎉
+6. Create a pull request for your branch 🎉

 ## Other open-source modules by the folks at [BAM](http://github.com/bamlab)